-Year ended December 31, 2019
+Year ended December 31, 2020

 The balances and transactions recorded in these financial statements represent the financial position and results from operations of the London Public Library Board Trust Funds' Income Fund.
-In the prior year, fund equity held in the Capital Fund and R.E.A.D Program Fund was transferred to the Income Fund.

 1. Significant accounting policies:

 The financial statements of The London Public Library Board Trust Funds (the "Funds") are prepared in accordance with Canadian Public Sector Accounting Standards, including the 4200 standards for government not-for-profit organizations.